thorlikondasivaprasad/Crop-Prediction-Flask-App/README.md

 ## 💻 Technology Stack
 This project is built using a combination of backend, frontend, and machine learning technologies:
 Backend:

-Python: The core programming language for the application logic and machine learning.
+💫Python: The core programming language for the application logic and machine learning.

-Flask: A lightweight micro web framework used to build the web server and handle requests.
+💫Flask: A lightweight micro web framework used to build the web server and handle requests.

-Pandas & NumPy: Used for data manipulation, loading the dataset, and numerical operations.
+💫Pandas & NumPy: Used for data manipulation, loading the dataset, and numerical operations.

 Frontend:

-HTML5: For the structure and content of the web pages.
+🎇HTML5: For the structure and content of the web pages.

-CSS3: For styling the user interface, including the responsive layout and custom fonts.
+🎇CSS3: For styling the user interface, including the responsive layout and custom fonts.

-Bootstrap (on Dataset page): Used for quickly styling the data table to be clean and readable.
+🎇Bootstrap (on Dataset page): Used for quickly styling the data table to be clean and readable.

 Machine Learning:

-Scikit-learn: For building and training the prediction model.
+✨Scikit-learn: For building and training the prediction model.

-Pickle: Used for serializing the trained machine learning model into a file (.pkl) so it can be loaded and used for predictions in the Flask app.
+✨Pickle: Used for serializing the trained machine learning model into a file (.pkl) so it can be loaded and used for predictions in the Flask app.

 ## 🚀 Setup and Installation